-You may upload archives of multiple application files in the following formats: .zip, .tar, .tar.gz, .tgz.
-The Veracode Platform will expand the archive and list all the executable files it finds inside.
+You can upload archives of multiple application files in these formats: ZIP, TAR, TAR.GZ, TGZ.
+The Veracode Platform expands the archive and lists all the executable files it finds inside.
 The following rules apply to uploading archives:

 - Do not upload a password protected archive.
 The Veracode Platform securely encrypts all files that are uploaded.
-It is not necessary to password protect the archive, and the platform will not be able to expand it if a password is present.
+It is not necessary to password protect the archive, and the Veracode Platform will not be able to expand it if a password is present.

 - Do not upload archives of archives.
-The platform only expands the top level of archives and will not proceed if it finds additional archives inside (except for JARs, EARs, and WARs).
+The Veracode Platform only expands the top level of archives and will not proceed if it finds additional archives inside (except for JARs, EARs, and WARs).

-- When using tar to combine multiple files, use the -h option to ensure that tar archives the file that the symbolic link points to, rather than archiving the symlink.
+- When using tar to combine multiple files, use the -h option to ensure that tar archives the file that the symbolic link points to, rather than archiving the symbolic link.

 - Veracode does not support the RAR archive format.

 When you upload your application files, Veracode uses specific rules for retaining user-provided and system-generated data.

 There are specific compilation guidelines for a successful static scan.
 Depending on your language and platform, the settings Veracode specifies ensure that the Veracode Platform can successfully scan your application and provide results you can act upon.